“I’m Six Weeks Pregnant. Should I Move Away From My Husband?”

 3. Live apart (part of the week)

-Pros: small commute times
+Pros: short commute times

 Cons: don’t want to be a single parent or barely see child